citp/privacy-policy-historical/d/de/des/desygner.com.md

 As we need to provide detailed information on our privacy policies, the page below was written to explain what information we collect, how your information is used and the options you have regarding your information.

 Our privacy policy applies to all visitors, users, and others who use the service we provide.
-Please feel free to [contact us](https://desygner.com/contact) if you have any questions about our privacy policy.
+Please feel free to [Contact Us](https://desygner.com/contact) if you have any questions about our privacy policy.

 ## Information Collection